lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 - Non-blocking event loop.
 Takes long-running tasks, executes them in the background, and puts them back in the main thread, once they are finished.

 ## The JavaScript Engine and Runtime
+The JS engine is a program that executes JS code.
+Every browser has its own JS engine.
+The most we known engine is Google's V8, which powers Google Chrome, but also Node.js, the JS runtime to build server side applications with JS, outside of any browser.

+Any JS engine always contains:
+1. A call stack.
+Is where our code is executed, using execution contexts.
+2. A heap.
+An unstructured memory pool, which stores all the objects the code needs

+In `compilation`, the entire source code is converted into machine code at once.
+This machine code is then written into a portable file, that can be executed on any computer.
+The execution can happen any long time after the compilation.

+In `interpretation`, there is an interpreter, that runs through the source code, and executes it line by line.
+There is no "two step process" like in the compilation.
+Here, the source code still needs to be converted into machine code, but it simply happens right before it's executed, and not ahead of time.

+JS used to be a purely interpreted language, but since interpreted languages are much slower than compiled languages, this low performance no longer works in modern fully fledged web applications.
+So modern JS engine now use a mix between compilation and interpretation, which is called "Just-in-time" compilation.

+This "Just-in-time compilation" compiles the entire code into machine code at once, and then executes it right away.

+When a piece of JS code enters the engine, the following steps happen:
+1. Parsing.
+The code is parsed into a data structure, called the Abstract Syntax Tree (AST).
+This works by splitting up each line of code into pieces that are meaningful to the language, then saving those pieces into a tree in a structured way.
+This step also checks for syntax errors.
+2. Compilation.
+Takes the generated AST from prev step, and compile it into machine code.
+3. Execution.
+The machine code from the prev step goe executed right away.
+4. Optimization.
+Note that the compilation creates a very un-optimized code in the beginning, so it can start executing ASAP.
+Then in the background, the code is being optimized and re-compiled, when the machine code is executing.
+This process can be done multiple times, and after each optimization, the prv machine code will be replaced with the newer version, without stopping the execution.

+This process is what makes modern engines, such as V8, so fast.
+This parsing/compilation/optimization happens in some special threads inside the engine, that is in-accessible from the call stack of the execution.

+JS runtime can be compared to a big box, which includes all the things that we need to use JS, for example, in the browser.
+- JS engine.
+The heart of any JS runtime is always a JS engine.
+- Web APIs access.
+Having the engine alone is not enough.
+We also need access to the web APIs (everything related to the DOM, timers, console.log(...)), which are functionalities provided to the JS engine, but not part of the JS language.
+JS gets access to these APIs through the global window object.
+- Callback queue.
+A data structure that contains all the callback functions, that are ready to be executed.
+Such as, the callback function from the DOM event listener, for a button.
+When an event happens, the callback function will be called.
+It will first be put into the callback queue, then when the stack is empty, the callback function is passed to the stack, by event loop, so it can be executed.

+Out of the browser, then JS in running in Node.js, the Web APIs in the above structure is replaced by C++ bindings and thread pool.

 ## Execution Contexts and The Call Stack